Rlin415/Front-End-Interview-Questions/README.md

 * Explain `Function.prototype.bind`.
 * When would you use `document.write()`?
 * What's the difference between feature detection, feature inference, and using the UA string?
-* Explain Ajax in as much detail as possible.
+* Explain Ajax in as much detail as possible: Ajax stands for Asynchronous JavaScript and XML.
+It allows you to update parts of your web page without reloading the whole thing.
+It is a group of technologies - HTML, CSS, JavaScript, JSON, the DOM, and the XMLHttpRequest object.
+HTML and CSS are used for presentation.
+The DOM for dynamic display of and interaction with data.
+XMLHttpRequest object for asynchronous communication.
+JSON for the interchange of data.
+And finally JavaScript to bring all these technologies together.
 * What are the advantages and disadvantages of using Ajax?
 * Explain how JSONP works (and how it's not really Ajax).
 * Have you ever used JavaScript templating?